Drought is the great enemy of human civilization

 During the early years of the twentieth century, the number of droughts each year could mostly be counted on one hand.
 Droughts used to be a rare event.
 This changed in the 1960s.
 The number of droughts each year quickly moved into the double digits, and it has kept on climbing ever since.

 The hardest hit regions, according to the EU scientists, will be "most of Africa, Australia, southern Europe, southern and central United States, Central America, the Caribbean, north‐west China, and parts of Southern America."
+Global changes in drought conditions under different levels of warming — research article

 As well as becoming more frequent, droughts are forecast to get much longer.